lspatial/jpinnlib/README.md

 ```

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- --> As
-demonstrated by the training curves, our jPINN model exhibits a
+demonstrated by the training curves for NO<sub>2</sub>, our jPINN model
-consistent improvement in independent test R$^2$ values as training
+exhibits a consistent improvement in independent test R<sup>2</sup>
-progresses.
-This stability in performance metrics contrasts
+values as training progresses.
+This stability in performance metrics
-significantly with the baseline model, which shows erratic fluctuations
+contrasts significantly with the baseline model, which shows erratic
-in both test and independent test R$^2$ values with limited overall
+fluctuations in both test and independent test R$^2$ values with limited
-improvement.
-The physics-informed architecture ultimately delivers
+overall improvement.
+The physics-informed architecture ultimately
-approximately 10% higher R² values compared to the baseline FRNN in this
+delivers approximately 10% higher R² values compared to the baseline
-comparative evaluation of a single model.
+FRNN in this comparative evaluation of a single model.

 Next, the results for RMSE are presented: